vicmaburrito/Private_Events/README.md

 - Run `rails db:migrate`  in your terminal to migrate to db databases.
 - Run `$ rails server` to start your local host.
 - In your terminal go to (http://127.0.0.1:3000/)
-- Sign up for a session and write new "secrets" or you can just watch them anonymously!
+- Sign up for a session and start a new event and attended other events!

 ## BUILT WITH